Installing the NME IPS

-Note All IPS platforms allow ten concurrent log in sessions.
+Note All IPS platforms allow ten concurrent CLI sessions.

-This chapter describes how to install NME-IPS.
+This chapter describes how to install the NME IPS.
 It contains the following sections:

 •Software and Hardware Requirements